• Schip cherry laurel hedge along driveway

 Flower Color: White fragrant flowers that produce red berries

-Pruning Season: Prune in spring after flowering if needed
+Pruning Season: Prune in spring after flowering if needed to maintain shape

 Soil Condition: Any well drained soil